Coverage-Aware Web Crawling for Domain-Specific Supplier Discovery via a Web--Knowledge--Web Pipeline: Results and Analysis

 Table~\ref{tab:relation_quality} reports the type-consistency of extracted relations in the final KG ($G_5$).
-We evaluate each relation against schema-level type constraints (e.g., \texttt{supplies\_to} must connect two \texttt{COMPANY} nodes) and report the fraction of relations that satisfy their type constraints.
+We evaluate each relation against the schema-level type constraints defined in Table~\ref{tab:relation_types} (e.g., \texttt{supplies\_to} must connect two \texttt{COMPANY} nodes) and report the fraction of relations that satisfy their type constraints.